 The 801st Bomb Group appears to have been subsequently merged into the 492nd Bomb Group.
 Nicknamed the Carpetbaggers, this unit for the most part did not fly traditional bombing missions, instead this unit served as the first Special Operations group of the United States Army Air Force.
 At the peak of operations, in July of 1944, this group of approximately 3000 personnel, operating out of Station 179, Harrington, in the UK, with a small detachment at Leuchars, Scotland cooperated to fly "Spies and Supplies" into Western Europe on an almost nightly basis, bad weather excepted.
 Millions of propaganda leaflets, thousands of guns, tons of supplies of all kinds, and hundreds of individual personnel, the specially trained "Jedburgh" teams, the larger O.S.S.
 "Operational Groups", were all flown into Occupied Europe by the flyers of the Group on forays unprotected by fighters or any other air cover in specially prepared B-24 bombers.
 Additionally, a small number of C-47 flights were flown which took in supplies and brought out agents and evaders from Allied forces.

 John P. Shaw was killed when his plane went down after colliding with an RAF plane in a drop zone over Europe on July 18, 1944.
-He was 26 years old, and was survived by his parents and a brother, Albert.
+He was 26 years old, and was survived by his parents.

 COURIER-POST CAMDEN SATURDAY MARCH 3, 1945

 An Air Medal was awarded posthumously to 2nd Lieutenant John P. Shaw Jr, son of Mr. and Mrs. John P. Shaw, of 1937 Sycamore Street, Haddon Heights

 Operating a bomber B-24, over France, Lieutenant Shaw has been missing since last July.